 Save any picture you find on the internet right into your Google Photos!

-A tool to quickly preview and get all the svg assets from a website.
+A tool to quickly preview and get all the SVG assets from a website.
 Quickly preview and copy or download all the SVG assets from a website.

 Enjoy the most inspiring stuff out there.
 Never miss the next big thing.
 On top of our hand-picked, professionally curated “Muzli Picks” feed, Muzli offers over 120 other feed syndication to choose from.
 Muzli will replace your default tab, it will become your home page, so you don’t miss anything.

-Run a heuristic evaluation on your website
+It runs a heuristic evaluation on your website

 UX Check makes heuristic evaluations quick and easy.
 The extension will open up Nielsen’s Ten Heuristics in a side pane next to your website.
 When you click on an element that doesn’t comply with a heuristic, you can add notes, and a screenshot will be saved.
-At the end, you can export everything to a .docx so that you can share them with your team.
+In the end, you can export everything to a .docx so that you can share them with your team.

-Replace the new tab page with all your favorite websites like Dribbble, Product Hunt, GitHub, Hacker News, Medium and more.
+Replace the new tab page with all your favorite websites like Dribbble, Product Hunt, GitHub, Hacker News, Medium, and more.

 - Over 200+ news and inspiration sources

-- 9 reading layouts to chose from
+- 9 reading layouts to choose from

 - Bookmark and read it later